Speaker Series & Major Events – Overview

 Notable Independence Day celebrations over the years have included a popular “walking tour” of the Beaver Cemetery and a tour of notable local buildings of historic interest.
 The cemetery tours, led by Heritage Foundation historians, have visited the graves of Beaver notables Senator Matthew Stanley Quay, industrialist John Dravo, Pennsylvania Supreme Court Chief Justice Daniel Agnew and other fascinating personalities of the past.
 The very first cemetery walking tour, conducted to high acclaim, was held in 1978 and repeated in 1985, 2002 and 2005.

-Beaver Tales — Story lovers of all ages enjoy the annual free storytelling event, a gift to the community from the Heritage Foundation with assistance from the Miller Family Foundation for their continued support, Felicity Farms, the Dutch Ridge and College Square PTA’s, the Women’s Club of Beaver, Shirley Pow and the Friends of Beaver Tales.
+Beaver Tales – Story lovers of all ages enjoy the annual free storytelling event, a gift to the community from the Heritage Foundation with assistance from the Miller Family Foundation.
+We are grateful for the continued support from Felicity Farms, the Dutch Ridge and College Square PTA’s, Rochester Elementary, State Street School (Ambridge Area School District), Sts.
+Peter and Paul, Our Lady of Fatima, the Women’s Club of Beaver, Shirley Pow for her generous donation, Roberta Good (Coordinator), and the Friends of Beaver Tales.
 Specially trained storytellers share their craft and delight audiences of all ages.